 PITTI PALACE TOUR: LIVING AT THE COURT OF THE MEDICI GRAND DUKES

-We go back in time and visit the fascinating residence of the Medici Grand Dukes on the left side of the Arno River.
-Palazzo Pitti (often called Pitti Palace in English), divided into the summer and the winter residence, belonged to the Pitti family and was then bought by Grand Duchess Eleanor of Toledo, when the Pitti had already decayed.
+With the Pitti Palace Tour we go back in time and visit the fascinating residence of the Medici Grand Dukes on the left side of the Arno River.
+Palazzo Pitti (often called Pitti Palace in English) is divided into the summer and the winter residence.
+It belonged to the Pitti family and was then bought by Grand Duchess Eleanor of Toledo, when the Pitti had already decayed.
 Today, the palace houses several museums.
-Our private visit of Pitti Palace includes the Renaissance paintings in the Palatine Gallery, the jewellery in the Museo degli Argenti (the Treasure of the Medici), and a relaxing walk in the magnificent Boboli Gardens.
+Our private Pitti Palace Tour includes the Renaissance paintings in the Palatine Gallery, the jewellery in the Museo degli Argenti (the Treasure of the Medici), and a relaxing walk in the magnificent Boboli Gardens.

 THE PALATINE GALLERY: THE MEDICI FAMILY COLLECTION